New Student Orientation for First Year Students

 California state law requires that students 18 years of age or younger provide proof of immunity to the Hepatitis B virus prior to enrollment.
 Students must enter their compliance information online from www.studenthealth.ucla.edu (choose the “On-Line Services” menu option, then the “Hepatitis B” page).
 Do NOT send paper proof of immunity.
 Compliance will not be complete unless the information is online.
 The UCLA student ID and the URSA security code are required for access.
 If immunized against Hepatitis B, or if you have proof of antibodies in your system, you will need the name, address and phone number of the clinician or clinic with proof of this and the dates of the vaccinations.

 Health insurance is a condition of enrollment at UCLA.
-The cost of the campus medical insurance plan (USHIP - Undergraduate Student Health Insurance Plan) will automatically be assessed as part of registration fees each term (about $200 each of the 3 terms).
+The cost of the campus medical insurance plan (USHIP - Undergraduate Student Health Insurance Plan) will automatically be assessed as part of registration fees each term ($646.10 each of the 3 terms).
 Spring Quarter enrollment includes Summer coverage.
-USHIP information is available online at www.studenthealth.ucla.edu, under “Insurance”.
+UC SHIP information is available online at www.studenthealth.ucla.edu, under "Insurance".
+Please be advised that dental coverage is now included as part of UC SHIP for undergraduate students.

 If you already have health insurance that meets the University's minimum requirements, you may waive out of USHIP.
 You must do this online during the fee payment period for each term (September 1-20 for Fall, December 1-20 for Winter and March 1-20 for Spring).
 There are no paper waivers.
 During the Fall fee payment period you will have the option to waive out of USHIP for the entire year.
 If you choose this option, the waiver will be submitted for you automatically in Winter and Spring.